metrixwang/metrixwang.github.io/_pages/Research.md

 ---
 ## PUBLICATIONS

-1. Asymptotic F Tests under Possibly Weak Identification (2019, With Julián Martínez-Iriarte and Yixiao Sun, UCSD), accepted at the Journal of Econometrics
+1. Asymptotic F Tests under Possibly Weak Identification, 2019, accepted at the Journal of Econometrics	(with Julián Martínez-Iriarte and Yixiao Sun, UCSD)

 2. A General Approach to Conditional Moment Specification Testing with Projections, 2018, Econometric Reviews, Volume 37, 2, 140-165 (Single Author)

-3. A Joint Portmanteau Test for Conditional Mean and Variance Time Series Models, 2015, Journal of Time Series Analysis, Volume 36, 1, 39-60 (with Carlos Velasco)
+3. A Joint Portmanteau Test for Conditional Mean and Variance Time Series Models, 2015, Journal of Time Series Analysis, Volume 36, 1, 39-60 (with Carlos Velasco, UC3M)

 ## WORKING PAPERS